How Valuable is Financial Flexibility When Revenue Stops? Evidence from the Covid-19 Crisis

 Firms with greater financial flexibility should be better able to fund a revenue shortfall resulting from the COVID-19 shock and benefit less from policy responses.
-We find that firms with high financial flexibility within an industry experience a stock price drop lower by 26% or 9.7 percentage points than those with low financial flexibility.
+We find that firms with high financial flexibility experience a stock price drop lower by 26% or 9.7 percentage points than those with low financial flexibility accounting for a firm’s industry.
 This differential return persists as stock prices rebound.
-The firms more exposed to the COVID-19 shock benefit more from cash holdings.
-There is no evidence that recent payouts made the average firm’s stock price drop worse.
-Our results cannot be explained by a leverage effect.
+Similar results hold for CDS spreads.
+The stock price of a firm with an average payout over assets ratio would have dropped 2 percentage points less with no payouts for the last three years.

 Suggested Citation: Suggested Citation